 If the dog suffers from cancer, then surgery or certain forms of medical therapy may be used.
 Medication and dietary changes can help reduce the effects of hypoglycemia or inadequate levels of sodium or calcium.

-It is important for a veterinarian to determine the cause of syncope and prescribe treatment accordingly.
-It can be a sign of life-threatening medical conditions, so you should see a veterinarian at the first sign of fainting episodes in your dog.
+It’s important for a vet to determine the cause of syncope and prescribe treatment accordingly.
+It can be a sign of life-threatening medical conditions, so you should see a vet at the first sign of fainting episodes in your dog.

 Has your dog ever had fainting spells?
 What was the cause?
 Let us know in the comments below!